KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Conditional styles can also be applied to a measure so that when resulting i.e. greater that a specific value the color can be a different one.
-If a given column has to be represented as an icon it is important to handle this property.
+If a particular for column to be represented as an icon, it is important to handle this property to specify the range of values ​​for which the measure will appear as an icon.
+Outside the range(s) the measure will appear as text.

        .. figure:: media/image093.png